oarcscience/ith.oarc.science/sbe/index.md

----
-title: "Sacred Books of the East Index"
-pathh1: "library.jpg"
-alttext1: "Library (c) 2003 J.B.
-Hare"
-titleh1: "Sacred Books of the East Index"
+# Sacred Books of the East Index

 [Table of Contents](#sbetab.md)
 [Index of Translators](#sbeauthors.md)